Len Silver: Promoting career

 Silver continued as Hackney's promoter and manager until the demise of the Hawks in 1983, and also promoted at Hackney's sister track Rye House.
 As part of Allied Presentations, he also promoted at the Rayleigh Rockets, Weymouth Wildcats, Crewe Kings, Sunderland Stars and the Reading Racers.
 He also spent a season as promoter of the Eastbourne Eagles from the 1980s until 1994.

-He became owner of Rye House Stadium in 2000 and returned to Rye House Speedway as team owner, promoting the Rye House Rockets in the Premier League and the Rye House Cobras in the Conference League.
+Silver became owner of Rye House Stadium in 2000 and returned to Rye House Speedway as team owner, promoting the Rye House Rockets in the Premier League and the Rye House Cobras in the Conference League.
 He co promoted the Kent Kings at Sittingbourne.

 Silver is considered to be one of speedway's most colourful and controversial characters and was once banned by the Speedway Control Board from "taking any part in a speedway meeting" during the 1976 season after an altercation with a referee.

 Silver was the track curator at Wembley stadium for the 1981 World Final.

 Silver served several terms on the British Speedway Promoters' Association management committee.

 Retirement and death

-In 2021, he announced his retirement from speedway management.
+In 2021, Silver announced his retirement from speedway management.
 He died on 13 October 2024, at the age of 92.